fleischsalatinspace/pathfinder-docker/README.md

 ## Wrapper scripts
 - To enable non-IT people to use this repository, there are two docker-compose wrapper scripts included:
 - - `production.sh` is a wrapper for `docker-compose -f docker-compose-prod.yml --env=.env.prod`
-- - `development.sh` is a wrapper for `docker-compose -f docker-compose-dev.yml --env=.env.dev`
+- - `develop.sh` is a wrapper for `docker-compose -f docker-compose-dev.yml --env=.env.dev`
 -  Additional functions (WIP) are creating/restoring sql backups, viewing logfiles, creating a support zip, etc...
 -  Further information available below [Administration.](#Administration)